GautamPatil1/FYMaterials/docs/EE/EE-CAE-1-Question-Bank.md

 ## 19.Explain LSRW and explain benefits of effective listening

-### Ans:- LSRW Explained: The Building Blocks of Communication
+LSRW Explained: The Building Blocks of Communication

 LSRW stands for **Listening, Speaking, Reading, and Writing**, representing the four core skills fundamental to effective communication.
 Mastering these skills equips you to: